 As I quickly review this one-page sheet, I verbally reinforce that this is how I trade, the ONLY way I trade.

 Update this page with pertinent information for how you are trading now.
 Maybe you used to struggle with timing entries, so you had some points to remember written down on this page.
 You no longer struggle with that, but you have been struggling with taking profits at the correct time (according to plan).
 Write down some things to focus on/work on in this regard.
-Review it each day to try to improve this area of your trading.
+Review it each day, before trading (and possibly at other times as well) to try to improve this area of your trading.

 1-Minute: Strategy Visualization